 This initial issue I discovered was the result of a coding change the company made roughly three months previous.
-While trying to improve the options they could utilize on their small business website, Trip West Games had switched to a website design data and app service instead of hosting their data locally on their web server.
-This is where the resulting problem started.
+While trying to improve the options they could utilize on their small business website, Trip West Games had switched to a website design data and app service instead of wordpress hosting for business their data locally on their web server.

 Most websites host their relevant files on their account’s web server, pushing the data therein through their domain to make it viewable through a visitor’s browser.
 This process also makes the data accessible by search engine crawlers, such as Google.
 What Trip West Games attempted is an increasingly popular method of taking their data off their web server and having it hosted by a different provider (supposedly with better, faster capabilities.)
 There is no noticeable difference to visiting traffic when this process is rolled out without any hiccups.

 Unfortunately for Trip West Games, there had been a hitch with their small business website.

 Is Your Website Invisible to Search Engines?

 Because of how it was coded, the Trip West Games website was improperly pulling the intended data from both their web server and their third-party data source.
 Visually, the data was pushed through as intended to the browser.
 All good, right?
 Nope.
 So far as search engine crawlers were concerned, their small business website had nothing on it except the code meant to call and control this relevant data offsite.
 This meant that during those three months since the coding change, Trip West Games website didn’t index any content with search engines.